b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 ### Mormon Stories Podcast
 On [Youtube](https://www.youtube.com/@mormonstories)

-I think [[My own experience|in mid-2018]], when my [[Shelf|shelf]] was creaking under the weight of unanswered questions, I saw a billboard in Salt Lake advertising the show.
+I think [[My own experience|in mid-2018]], when my [[Shelf|shelf]] was creaking under the weight of unanswered questions, I saw a highway billboard in Salt Lake advertising the show.
 Not knowing much at the time, I found their webpage, and I think I got intimidated by the click-bait style episode titles initially.

 My experience with this show has been quite positive- at the time of writing this, they've got just under 1900 episodes.
 Many of them that I've listened to are exactly what the show's name implies— they're interviews with folks' experience in Mormonsim, both in and out, both for and against.
 My wife has told me that she finds Mormon Stories to be therapeutic, validating, and cathartic, as she empathizes with the show guests and their stories.
 I've inclined more toward their doctrinal episodes, particularly the [subseries with LDS Discussions](https://www.youtube.com/playlist?list=PLxq5opj6GqOACG_xU4IZiQxnhcoqlCrdI).
 Good stuff.
 Absolutely worth the time to dive in and listen to.
 There's something for everyone in their vast catalog of episodes, just search for some keywords.